xdbfoundation/DigitalBits/docs/software/performance.md

   1. The `BUCKET_DIR_PATH` config option sets the location that `digitalbits-core` places its buckets while (re)writing the bucket list.
 This should be located on a relatively fast, low-latency local disk.
 Ideally SSD or NVMe or similar.
 The faster the better.
 It does not need to be _very_ large and should not grow in usage _very_ fast, though `digitalbits-core` will fail if it fills up, so keep an eye on its utilization and make sure there's plenty of room.
   2. The `DATABASE` config value controls not only which _kind_ of database the node is performing transactions against, but also _where_ the database is located.
 Unlike with many database-backed programs, the _content_ of the database in a `digitalbits-core` installation is somewhat ephemeral: every node has a complete copy of it, as does every history archive, and the database can always be restored / rebuilt from history archives (it is in fact being continuously backed up every 5 minutes).
 So the main thing to optimize for here is latency, especially on nodes doing consensus.
 We recommend either:

      * SQLite on a fast, local disk.
 This is probably the fastest option and is perfectly adequate for many types of node.
-Note: if you are running Horizon, it will need to access digitalbits-core's database to ingest data.
+Note: if you are running Frontier, it will need to access digitalbits-core's database to ingest data.
 It is not compatible with SQLite.
      * The newest version of PostgreSQL supported (a minimum version is listed in installation instructions but we usually test with newer versions as well).

          * Ideally running on the same physical machine as `digitalbits-core`